zachinjapan/my-gatsby-blog/content/blog/Three Simple Tricks I Use To Make My Sites Load Faster/index.md

 ---
 title: Three Simple Tricks I Use To Make My Sites Load Faster
 date: "2022-02-22"
-description: "Learn about how to inrease the speed of your site."
+description: "Learn about how to increase the speed of your site."
 tags: ["web development", "backend-development"]
 ---